 VM-31 Section 3.F.9.h.ii:

 ii.
-Documentation that scenarios generated do not result in a lower TAR by assuming that any realizable spread between implied volatility and realized volatility.
+Documentation that the implied volatility scenarios generated do not result in a lower TAR than that obtained by assuming that the implied volatility – at all ITM levels – at a given time step in a given scenario is equal to the realized volatility of the underlying asset scenario over the same time period as required by VM-21 Section 8.D.3.

 4. State the reason for the proposed amendment?
 (You may do this through an attachment.)